ETEFS/ETEFS_Mini/0_ETEFS_Mini White Paper.md

 The API set of ETEFS_Mini is comprised of several functions programming in “C” language exported by a DLL library.
 By using these functions, it’s very easy to build a basic transparent file encryption system.
 These API functions can also be called from other programming language, like “C#” and “VB”.
 ### Easy to extend
 To add file encryption support for a new application is also very easy.
 ETEFS_Mini provides two functions to support adding and deleting the file encryption policy.
 ETEFS_Mini can support most common applications by sending correct policy.
+### Provides useful extension modules
+ETEFS_Mini includes a file access control module and an operation event monitor module.
+The file access control module is used to restrict the operation on the currently opened file issued by the user according to the access control policy.
+The operation event monitor is used to capture the user’s action on the encrypted file, such as “file opened” and “file closed” event, etc.